“The essence of life is to serve others and do good.” Aristotle

-See if you like what you’re doing.
-If you do.
+Like what you’re doing?
 Awesome!
 Keep doing it.
 Make a career out of it.
 But if you don’t, you can move on to something else.

 Volunteering gives you skills that look great on a resume.
 If, after volunteering as a tutor, you decide you do want to be a teacher, think how great tutoring will look on your resume!
 And if you discover that you really don’t like kids, then you can use your experience to emphasis your transferable skills.